 They possibly are thinking the same thing and will be relieved to have someone to chat with about it.

 Nothing is ever as bad as it seems but if you let a little worry snowball, then suddenly it consumes you and you can think of little else, so the best advice is to have a chat with someone you trust.

-Preparation is key in any run up to exams.
+Preparation is key in any run-up to exams.
 Everyone can pull an all nighter but at the end of the day, the amount of knowledge just won’t be there.
-Your end of high school exams are not a surprise.
+Your end-of-high school exams are not a surprise.

 Routine is the best policy.
 If you get yourself into a proper routine then it won’t seem at all daunting when you are into the last few final weeks.
 You will feel calm and in control.

 But with exams a whole school year away, it’s hard to get motivated.
 Going out with friends seems much more appealing.
-So, you need to organise even a loose study plan to begin with.
+So, you need to organize even a loose study plan to begin with.

 As the year goes on it will become more intensive.
 But by the time exams do roll around if you have had a plan in place since the beginning of the year, the stress and anxiety should hopefully not be so intense.

 There are pros and cons to group study.
 Some people like to study on their own while others benefit more from a group.
 By studying in a group you may find that it becomes less of a chore.

 You can test each other with quick quizzes and also can reassure each other that you are on the right path.
 Studying alone can sometimes become somewhat boring and thus leads to not enough work being completed.